Periodic repeating fast radio bursts: interaction between a magnetized neutron star and its planet in an eccentric orbit: Model

-The in-falling fragments can collide with the magnetized NS and produce FRBs \citep{Geng2015, Dai2016}.
-In the asteroid collision model, coherent radio emissions are generated either from electrons in the fireball splashed during the collision \citep{Geng2015}, or from electrons accelerated by the electric field induced near the asteroid \citep{Dai2016}.
-Generally, to produce an FRB, a typical asteroid mass of $ 5 \times 10^{17} \rm \, g $ is needed \citep{Geng2015}.
-Taking the density as $\sim 2 \rm \,g\, cm^{-3} $, the size of the asteroid will be $\sim 4 \rm \, km $.
-It is quite typical for the fragments generated during a partial disruption.
-Simulations show that the tidal disruption of a planet by a compact star such as a WD can give birth to fragments ranging from a few kilometers to $\sim 100$ km \citep{Malamud2020a,Malamud2020b}.
+A number of fragments will be generated during the partial disruption process.
+These fragments will experience some complicated dynamical interactions such as gravitational perturbation (\citet{Naoz2016ARAA}, see below) and scattering/collision \citep{Cordes2008ApJ}.
+These interactions lead the clumps to orbit around the central NS with slightly different orbital parameters (velocity, semi-major axis, eccentricity, inclination relative to the planet's orbit, etc.).
+In the orbiting process, the interaction between the clumps and the pulsar wind can generate FRBs through the Alfv\'{e}n wing mechanism \citep{Mottez2014AA,Mottez2020AA}.

-The above process of partial disruption happens periodically every time the survived main portion of the planet passes through the periastron.
-Consequently, the regular in-falling and collision can account for the periodic repeating FRBs.
+The above process of partial disruption happens periodically every time the surviving main portion of the planet passes through the periastron.
+Consequently, this regular interaction can account for the periodic repeating FRBs.